 And I’m not talking about obscure publications.
-If you have the Save Our Bones Program, you know that in its Bibliography there’s no shortage of mainstream scientific sources about this topic.
+If you have the Osteoporosis Reversal Program, you know that in its Bibliography there’s no shortage of mainstream scientific sources about this topic.

 And here’s an amazing coincidence.
 On August 26th, the Johns Hopkins Health Alerts publications posted an article that could be …

 Titled “Rethinking the Role of Protein-Rich Diets in Osteoporosis Prevention”, the authors write that,

 “Beyond ensuring the strength of the skeletal system, protein and calcium also play an important role in regulating the delicate balance of acids and bases in the blood.
 When the blood becomes even slightly too acidic, calcium – which is alkaline – leaches from bone to neutralize the acids in the blood, a process that can lead to a reduction in bone mineral density.
 The problem is that the typical American diet is high protein — rich in meat, poultry, fish, eggs and dairy.
 When your body metabolizes these foods, they are broken down into sulfuric and organic acids that raise the acidity of the blood (digestion of cereal grains like rice and wheat also produce acidic compounds).”3

 Science or Smear?

 For some mysterious reason, it seems that the NAH is eager to turn a blind eye to the link between osteoporosis and milk.
 But it doesn’t really matter, because as I’ve shown you today, we are not alone.
 Slowly but surely, the correct information is filtering through.

 So let’s raise our milk (substitute) glass for a bone health toast!